-Inventories for the Group amount MUR 1,011 million at December We assessed the subsidiary's stock taking processes and attended 31, 2018.
+31, 2018.
 Inventories consist mainly of wines and spirits among the full inventory count at the bonded warehouse as well as sample other consumer products kept in 2 stores and in all the sales and counts at the stores.
 We performed a recalculation of the major distribution outlets spread across the island.
 Valuation of the inventory balances at the year end and inspected the subsidiary's inventories is at the lower of cost and net realizable value.

-The main risks identified are related to the nature of the inventories (fast moving consumer products) and their geopraphical dispersion and logistics, and the high value of these inventories.
+The main risks identified are related to the nature of the inventories (fast moving consumer products) and their geopraphical dispersion.
+We reviewed the principles for accounting inventory write-downs and logistics, and the high value of these inventories.